LiorKogan/V1/README.md

 Eleven horizontal quantifier types are defined (as for vertical quantifiers, except the _All_ quantifier).
 Their semantics are similar to those of vertical quantifiers. _All_ can be implemented by chaining relationship's expressions or by using vertical quantifiers (see Q100).

-A horizontal quantifier may appear
+On the top of a horizontal quantifier, there can be

-* below a relationship
+- a relationship (see Q300)
-* below a relationship's expression
+- a relationship's expression (see Q301)
-* below a horizontal quantifier (in a branch)
+- a horizontal quantifier

 On its bottom, there are zero or more branches.
 Each branch starts with either

-* a relationship's expression, or
+- a relationship's expression (see Q300)
-* a horizontal quantifier
+- a horizontal quantifier

 A branch composed of relationship's expressions with no constraints does not affect the quantifier's evaluation.

 A horizontal combiner may be used to combine two or more consecutive branches of the same horizontal quantifier.
 Each branch ends with either

-* A relationship's expressions, or
+- A relationship's expressions (see Q302)
-* A horizontal combiner
+- A horizontal combiner

-Below a horizontal combiner
+Below a horizontal combiner, there can be either

-* Another chained stage that starts with
+- Another chained stage that starts with
-  * a relationship's expression,
+  - a relationship's expression (see Q301)
-  * a horizontal quantifier, or
-  * an aggregator
+  - an aggregator (see Q302)

-or
+  - a horizontal quantifier

-* Another horizontal combiner
+- A horizontal combiner

 _**Q300:** Any pair of dragons (A, B) where A froze B, and at least two of the following conditions are satisfied: (i) the freeze duration was longer than ten minutes, (ii) the freeze started after January 1, 980, and (iii) the freeze ended before February 1, 980_